cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 Uses the address space described by this Memory object to create a new kernel object of a specified type.

-This object must be exactly the same size as the new object (see below).
+This object must be large enough to contain the new object (see below), and may be larger.
 Sizes are defined in terms of the configuration-time constant P, the number of priority levels.

 This object must not be device memory.
 The kernel only accepts donations of normal RAM.